YanzeZhang97/SPECTRE_server_ws/README.md

 This is the server side implementation of the SPECTRE for ITSC 6166/8166 Computer Communivation and Networks.

 The server side would be a workstation it will be used for deploy the trained model.
 The code is tested in the `ROS2 foxy` envrionment.
+Please make sure you have `ROS2 foxy` installed.

 ## Configuration
 Similar to the original project, you need to install all the required libaries/packages.
 The suggested way is to using a conda virtual environment.
 You can follow the steps to make the service runing: